timegenconsulting/TerraPorta/README.md

 ## Development server

+1. Navigate to your `../terraPorta_UI` local folder after cloning this repo.

+2. Run `npm install`.

-Run `ng serve` for a dev server.
-Run "npm update" first if "You seem to not be depending on "@angular/core".
+3. Run `ng serve` for a dev server.
+Run `npm update` first if "You seem to not be depending on "@angular/core".
 This is an error."

-Navigate to `http://localhost:4200/`.
+4. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 If you have render issues try forcing the host with: "ng serve --host your.local.ip.numeric" and viewing with "your.local.ip.numeric:4200".